smsharma/smsharma.github.io/_pages/about.md

 - A curated list of resources and papers on [neural simulation-based inference](https://github.com/smsharma/awesome-neural-sbi).

 **Previously:**
-Previously, I was an IAIFI Fellow at the [NSF AI Institute for Artificial Intelligence and Fundamental Interactions (IAIFI)](https://iaifi.org/), affiliated with MIT and Harvard.
+I was an IAIFI Fellow at the [NSF AI Institute for Artificial Intelligence and Fundamental Interactions (IAIFI)](https://iaifi.org/), affiliated with MIT and Harvard.
 Prior to that I was a postdoc at NYU's [Center for Cosmology and Particle Physics](https://cosmo.nyu.edu/).
 I obtained my Ph.D. in Physics from Princeton University in 2018, working under the supervision of [Mariangela Lisanti](https://phy.princeton.edu/people/mariangela-lisanti) with my [dissertation](http://arks.princeton.edu/ark:/88435/dsp012v23vx15d) focusing on the phenomenology of and astrophysical searches for dark matter.
 Along the way, I've been fortunate to have worked on experimental particle physics as a Summer Student at CERN.
 I completed my undergraduate studies at Peterhouse, University of Cambridge in the UK where I read the Natural Sciences (Parts I and II) and Mathematics (Part III) Triposes.
 I grew up in Moscow, Russia.

 **Misc.:**